- The centre of Rome doesn’t lend itself to cycling: there are steep hills, treacherous cobbled roads and the traffic is terrible.

 - There’s a comprehensive list of car parks on www.060608.it – click on the transport tab then car parks.

 - Useful car parks:

 - Rome has two main metro lines, A (orange) and B (blue), which cross at Termini.
-A branch line, ‘B1’, serves the northern suburbs, and line C runs through the southeastern outskirts, but you’re unlikely to need those.
+A branch line, ‘B1’, serves the northern suburbs, while work continues on a third line C, which currently runs through the southeastern outskirts from San Giovanni.
+However, you're unlikely to need these two lines.